numpy/numpy/doc/source/f2py/windows/msys2.rst

 .. _f2py-win-msys2:

 ===========================
-F2PY and Windows with MSYS2
+F2py and windows with msys2
 ===========================

 Follow the standard `installation instructions`_.
 Then, to grab the requisite Fortran compiler with ``MVSC``: